 This RFA is being implemented in accordance with the Healthcare Exemption to the state procurement code, Section 13-1-98.1 (B) NMSA 1978.

-The New Mexico Early Childhood Education and Care Department (ECECD), Family Infant Toddler (FIT) Program, is seeking responses from agencies and organizations wishing to provide early intervention services in the State of New Mexico within the following counties ONLY:
+The New Mexico Early Childhood Education and Care Department (ECECD), Family Infant Toddler (FIT) Program, is seeking responses from agencies and organizations wishing to provide early intervention services in the State of New Mexico.